LoganConnor44/factoryDesignPattern/README.md

 }
 ```

-This result in the following being printed to the terminal:
+This results in the following being printed to the terminal:

 ```bash
 loganconnor44@Logans-MacBook-Pro ~/Documents/workspace/factoryDesignPattern (master)